jasonknight/gopress/docs.md

 ```go
 func (o *UserMeta) FindByUserId(_findByUserId int64) ([]*UserMeta, error)
 ```
-FindByUserId dynamic finder for user_id -> []*UserMeta,error Generic and
-programatically generator finder for UserMeta
+FindByUserId searchs against the primary key user_id and will return []*UserMeta,error This method is a programatically generated finder for UserMeta

 ```go